Psychedelics & Meditation: Theories, Evidence and Future Directions

 - How could the exploration of concepts – whether consciously adopted or unconsciously inherited – become a fruitful and exciting part our meditation and psychedelic practice?

 - To what extent does our commitment to certain views participate in shaping how we perceive ourselves, others, and the world?

-- How could the combination of meditation and psychedelic practices increase the malleability of perception and thus our capacity to skilfully fabricate perceptions in the service of insight, beauty or meaningfulness?
+- How could meditation and psychedelic practices increase the malleability of perception and thus our capacity to skilfully fabricate perceptions in the service of insight, beauty or meaningfulness?

-In this context, I will touch on new modes and images of practice that are emerging in contemporary dharma circles, including ways of looking that seek to expand the phenomenological playground of meditation and stretch our conceptions of what-practice-is.
+I will touch on new modes of practice that are emerging in contemporary dharma circles, including ways of looking that seek to expand the phenomenological playground of meditation and stretch our conceptions of what-practice-is.

 About MARCO SCHLOSSER, M.SC.

 Marco is a researcher at University College London, Division of Psychiatry.
 As part of the European Medit-Ageing Research Group, he investigates the impact of meditation training on mental health and well-being in the ageing population.
 He is also leading the IMPRINT project, which aims to deepen and refine the relationship between meditation and psychedelic research.

 Marco received his BSc in Psychology from the University of Groningen, his MSc in Clinical Mental Health Sciences from University College London, and research training at McGill University.
 He has been awarded a fellowship from the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and is currently completing a PhD in psychology at the University of Geneva.